 Support ADDA

-Give a contribution to wells, rice banks, small bridges, water channels and small roads in Cambodia and Vietnam!
+Give a contribution to wells, rice banks, small bridges, water channels and small roads in Cambodia, Vietnam and Tanzania!

 Your contribution goes to small development projects in the villages in ADDA´s project areas.

-There is still a great need to do collections for the families in the villages in Cambodia and Vietnam, therefore ADDA continue years of success and do collection of smaller private donations to smaller development projects.
+There is still a great need to do collections for the families in the villages in Cambodia, Vietnam and Tanzania, therefore ADDA continue years of success and do collection of smaller private donations to smaller development projects.
 Give a present to people, who really have needs!

 Read about the ADDA 2023 Collection and how to deposit your contribution here.